Dosage Form: ointment

 Information for Patients

-This medication is to be used as directed by the physician.
+- This medication is to be used only as directed by the physician.
 It is for external use only.
 Avoid contact with the face or eyes.
-As with any topical medication, patients should wash hands after application.
+As with any topical medication, patients should wash their hands after application.

-Patients that apply Calcipotriene Ointment to exposed portions of the body should avoid excessive exposure to either natural or artificial sunlight (including tanning booths, sun lamps, etc.).
+- Patients that apply calcipotriene to exposed portions of the body should avoid excessive exposure to either natural or artificial sunlight (including tanning booths, sun lamps, etc.)

 Carcinogenesis, Mutagenesis, Impairment of Fertility